nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 ```

 Now you can watch the NLK Controller log messages, as you make changes.
+Type the following command to follow the Kubernetes logs for the NLK deployment:

 ```bash
 kubectl logs deployment/aks1nlk-nginxaas-loadbalancer-kubernetes -n nlk --follow